marcinjahn/technology-notebook/src/docs/programming/gtk/gjs.md

 - [GResource](https://docs.gtk.org/gio/struct.Resource.html) - an XML listing of
   files that will be included in the final binary.
-Usually, there are separate GResource file for the source code, and for the other data (images, CSS, UI, icons, etc.).
+Usually, there are separate GResource files for the source code, and for the other data (images, CSS, UI, icons, etc.).
 There are APIs to access GResources (like icons) from the JS code.